JavaGT/javagrant.com/source/blog/theory-of-change.md

 - History is about changes and consistency over time.
 - Quite a social determinist perspective offered.
 - Notes that the personal is political (a notion from 2nd wave feminism)
-- Teaching and raising consiousness often found to be more valuable for change and influence than research (also 2nd wave feminist methods)
+- Teaching and raising consciousness often found to be more valuable for change and influence than research (also 2nd wave feminist methods)
 - Must have patience in planning, but act with urgency.
     - Plan and prepare, but when the conditions are right, act urgently
     - This perspective recognises the holistic social forces we find ourselves amongst.
 Understand what we can control, focus on that, preparing for opportunity is creating opportunity.
-    - Without preperation, there is no opportunity
+    - Without preparation, there is no opportunity
 - Build the movement 1-by-1.
-Construct meaningful relationships accorss diverse groups with a common goal.
+Construct meaningful relationships across diverse groups with a common goal.
 Be prepared to compromise but be empowered by one-another.
-    - Multiplicty enhances a movement!
+    - Multiplicity enhances a movement!
 - Prepare diverse arguments to support your cause.
 Different audiences will be won over differently.
-- Build connectsions
+- Build connections
 - Be an ambassador
 - Resource community building.
 Prepare solidarity.
 - Be concrete.
 Tie your cause and messaging to the real world (or percieved real experiences of your audience).